dotnet/docs-maui/docs/ios/privacy-manifest.md

 > [!IMPORTANT]
 > The above guidelines are provided for your convenience.
 It’s important that you review Apple’s documentation on [privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) before creating a privacy manifest for your project.

-## Privacy manifest for Binding projects
+## Privacy manifest for binding projects

 If you are binding project owner, and you are binding a `xcframework`, then the `xcframework` provider will need to include the privacy manifest as part of the `xcframework`.
 Alternatively, you can provide documentation for package consumers to create the privacy manifest or change the bindings to bind an `xcframework` that has the privacy manifest included.
 It's not currently possible for binding project authors to include a privacy manifest outside an `xcframework` that will be recognized by Apple when submitting an app.